-In honor of the first Monday in May, take a look back at what the Costume Institute’s exhibition themes have been in years past and what’s to come next week.
+In honor of the “party of the year,” take a look back at some of the most memorable Costume Institute’s exhibition themes in years past and what’s to come next week.

 2019: Camp: Notes on Fashion

-Billy Porter, Lady Gaga, as well as Kendall and Kylie Jenner were just some of the fashion highlights of the evening, wearing exaggerated, dramatic and daring ensembles.
+Billy Porter, Lady Gaga, as well as Kendall and Kylie Jenner, were just some of the fashion highlights of the evening, wearing exaggerated, dramatic and daring ensembles.

 2017: Rei Kawakubo/Comme des Garçons: Art of the In-Between